Kota Ibushi: Independent circuit (2004–2010)

 Ibushi competed in Wrestling Marvelous Future teaming with Onryo and lost to Garuda and Masa Takanashi.
 He would go on to compete for NJPW and Big Japan Pro Wrestling for a few months.
 Ibushi teamed with Kudo to take on Kenta and Naomichi Marufuji in the first round of Differ Cup 2005 and lost.
 Ibushi would go on to become Hustle Kamen Orange for Hustle, teaming with Hustle Kamen Red and the rest of the Hustle Kamen stable.
 Ibushi went on to team up with Fuka to win his first accomplishment in professionally wrestling, Dragon Mixture Tournament, by defeating Shinjitsu Nohashi and Yoshitsune in the final.

 It was announced on January 26, 2008, that Ibushi would be competing for Ring of Honor in the United States.
 On April 11, 2008, in Boston he made his debut in a match against Davey Richards, a match in which he was cheered as a winner despite losing.
 During his brief tour of ROH, he wrestled against Claudio Castagnoli and teamed with Austin Aries against The Briscoe Brothers only to come up on the losing end.
 His last appearance of his U.S. tour of ROH ended with a singles victory over El Generico.
 Ibushi competed for ROH during the promotion's second tour of Japan, teaming with Kenta against Naomichi Marufuji and Katsuhiko Nakajima in a tag team match.
-It was announced on April 6, 2008, that Ibushi would be competing for Pro Wrestling Guerrilla in Burbank, CA. However, Ibushi would end up injured before his scheduled appearance, and was forced to miss the PWG event.
+It was announced on April 6, 2008, that Ibushi would be competing for Pro Wrestling Guerrilla in Burbank, California.
+However, Ibushi would end up injured before his scheduled appearance, and was forced to miss the PWG event.
 On March 27, 2009, Ibushi made his debut for Philadelphia-based Chikara at the promotions annual King of Trios tournament where he formed a team with Kudo and Michael Nakazawa.
 After his team was eliminated in the first round by Equinox, Lince Dorado and Helios, he went on to wrestle in the Rey de Voladores tournament over the next two days.
 On March 29, Ibushi defeated Player Dos to win the tournament and become the 2009 Rey de Voladores.

 On January 16, 2010, Ibushi participated in Evolve's first show, losing to Davey Richards in the main event.